Updated: Mar 24, 2021

 Katie Heggtveit, founder of Bootcamps for Change, in Toronto, Canada founded her organization in August 2018 after working at a foundation for homeless youth in 2017 where she learned of a shelter whose fitness and wellness access had been cut due to a lack of funding.
-As someone who’s own physical and mental health was greatly impacted by fitness, Katie understands the impact of movement on physical and mental well-being and was inspired to reach out, offer help and facilitate her own in-shelter fitness and sports rehabilitation programs.
+As someone whose own physical and mental health was greatly impacted by fitness, Katie understands the impact of movement on physical and mental well-being and was inspired to reach out, offer help and facilitate her own in-shelter fitness and sports rehabilitation programs.

 “I didn’t want to depend on another organization to start or a fund to appear so I became a certified group fitness instructor and a week later, I was volunteering with Horizons for Youth, teaching weekly group fitness classes.
 Bootcamps for Change was inspired by this experience, by the connections formed with the youth I met in the shelter and by the way something as basic as daily movement can affect positive change,” she says.